developer-onizuka/What_is_AzureAD/README.md

 - Step4: Attach a single Azure AD tenant to the subscription. (https://www.youtube.com/watch?v=-rudwyS1KNA)
   - You can not make any resources such as storage accounts on the Azure AD tenant if you don't associate Azure AD tenant with some specific subscriptions.
   - You might find messages like "You are currently signed into the xxx directory which does not have any subscriptions."
+  - You must be a owner of the subscription if you are going to associate the subscription with a Azure AD tenant.
+  - One Azure AD tenant can be associated with sevral subscriptions.
+Example, Prod and Dev subscriptions can be associated with a Azure AD tenant.
+It is convienent to manage security roles and billings.
 - Step5:

 # 2-1.
 What is Subscription: